namoopsoo/aviation-pilot-physiology-hmm/notes/2019-06-08-visually-inspect-generated-sequences.md

 #### Took a detour to plot the sequences I'm currently building, as a sanity check...
 * I had saved my `"outdata"` earlier as `"models/2019-05-19T001217-UTC-outdata.pkl"`,
+* And as seen in this `metadata` below, I had only built sequences using one variable, `'r'` which is a _Respiration_ amplitude value.
 ```python
 import pickle
 import matplotlib.pyplot as plt